Bedgard/Kanap-project-4/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/6a/JavaScript-logo.png" alt="JavaScript Logo" width="150" />

 Kanap is a stylish furniture brand aiming to go digital.
-This project challenges you to build the entire dynamic part of their new e-commerce website using **only vanilla JavaScript** — no frameworks or external libraries.
+This project challenges you to build the entire dynamic part of their new e-commerce website using **only JavaScript** — no frameworks or external libraries.

 You are responsible for creating a fully functional shopping experience: managing a product catalog, a shopping cart, and submitting orders via a custom backend.